 - Visit #3 (another 2-3+ weeks later)

-- If face is still completely paralyzed, prognosis is poor based on nerve conduction studies, and MRI is normal, consider surgical repair of the facial paralysis.
+- If face is still completely paralyzed, prognosis is poor based on nerve conduction studies, and MRI is normal, consider surgical options.

 While undergoing treatment, basic care needs to be provided for the eye as the patient will not be able to close the eye completely resulting in a dry eye and at worst, corneal damage from the dryness.
 Ophthalmic lubricant needs to be applied in regular intervals and at night, the eye taped shut, but never covered with an eye patch or gauze due to risk of corneal scratching (if the eye inadvertently opens under the patch, the overlying material may scracth the cornea).
 Such care needs to be provided until the eyelid is able to close completely.